evennordhagen/FYS2140/README.md

 # FYS2140
-This is my collection of most of the programs and files that I created in the Quantum Physics course
+Collection of my programs and files which were created in FYS2140 (quantum physics)